Manage Open Data

 Install Open Data

-Based on your business needs, you can install the relevant data views within your tenant as a package.
-This process authorizes the MaxCompute computing resources of a specified workspace to access these views.
+Install the relevant data views within your tenant as a package to authorize the MaxCompute computing resources of a specified workspace to access these views.

 1. Go to the Open Data page.
 On the Package List tab, select the target package (Metadata or Examples) and click Details in the Actions column.